austin-lai/HackTheBox-WriteUp/HackTheBox(HTB)-BountyHunter/README.md

 **102+ 10 == 112
 ```

+You might wonder why the above calculation work?
+If you examine the script carefully right before the if statement, there is a split !

 Then we append our payload after the code, since eval() would take user-provided input and execute it as Python code.

 Our final content of the markdown file will be: